ickc/log-PyAutoLens/README.md

 - DiRAC: revealing the nature of dark matter with the James Webb space telescope and JAX
 - aim: add JAX support in PyAutoLens
 - Steven is working on this project
-- end in Feb 21st 2025
+- end in Feb 21st 2025 (TBD: extended to March 2025)
 - join
     - [x] Slack
-    - [ ] bi-weekly meeting on the science of lensing, occasionally jax
+    - [x] bi-weekly meeting on the science of lensing, occasionally jax
         - Gokmen will forward the Zoom link to me
     - [x] DIRAC cluster?
 - people:
-    - James (Durham)
+    - James Nightingale (Durham)
-    - Gokmen
+    - Gokmen Kilic
-    - Coleman is the one to ask about jax
+    - Coleman Krawczyk is the one to ask about jax
     - Rich developed PyAutoLens from scratch for 6-7 years
 - [x] schedule a weekly meeting in the week of 12/9
 - [ ] learn jax @inprogress